 Sure, you have to understand the basic grammar of a language as they teach it in school, but there is WAY too much emphasis on that and not of just immersing yourself in the language and learning practical words and usage.

 The Best Way to Learn Italian in 5 Steps

-I’ve been playing around and looking for different ways to learn Italian over the last few months, and I think I’ve already reached, if not exceeded, my skill level of Spanish gained after 10 years.
+I’ve played around and looked for different ways to learn Italian, and in a year or so reached, if not exceeded, my skill level of Spanish gained after 10 years.